-- Mr. Bailey was appointed President and Chief Executive Officer on February 3, 2017 with a salary of \$230,000 per annum.
-All of the compensation paid to Mr. Bailey relates to his role as President and Chief Executive Officer and none of the compensation paid to Mr. Bailey relates to his role as a director. - Mr. Braun was appointed Chief Financial Officer on February 3, 2017 with a salary of \$160,000 per annum.
-Mr. Braun's salary was increased to \$190,000 on January 1, 2018 and to \$200,000 on January 1, 2019. - (3) Mr. Muller was appointed Senior Vice President and Chief Operating Office on February 3, 2017 with a salary of \$220,000 per annum.
-All of the compensation paid to Mr. Muller relates to his role as Senior Vice President and Chief Operating Officer and none of the compensation paid to Mr. Muller relates to his role as a director. - (4) Perquisites is comprised of parking, fitness, health and life insurance. - (5) Other compensation is comprised of contributions to an Employee Share Purchase Plan.
+(1) All of the compensation paid to Mr. Bailey relates to his role as President and Chief Executive Officer and none of the compensation paid to Mr. Bailey relates to his role as a director.

+All of the compensation paid to Mr. Muller relates to his role as Senior Vice President and Chief Operating Officer and none of the (2) compensation paid to Mr. Muller relates to his role as a director.

+Perquisites is comprised of parking, fitness, health and life insurance.
+(3)

+(4) (5) Other compensation is comprised of contributions to an Employee Share Purchase Plan and payout of unused vacation.

+Mr. Gill ceased to be a director on August 28, 2020.

+(6)Mr. Saxon ceased to be a director on October 15, 2020.